no2chem/soss-cli/README.md

 ```sh
 soss nearest
 ```
-Will output a list of stations nearby:
+Will output a list of stations nearby.
+If you are running macos, CoreLocation will be used to locate you, otherwise we fallback to IP-based geolocation.

 ```
 ~ ❯❯❯ soss nearest                                                                                                                                ✘ 1